 5.3.1 Overview

 The Cassini Composite Infrared Spectrometer (CIRS) regularly provided 10-1400 cm-1 (7-1000 µm) observations of Saturn’s thermal emission throughout the prime and extended missions, allowing a detailed characterisation of the seasonal evolution of the temperature and composition of a giant planet atmosphere.
 In this section, we describe the various types of Cassini Saturn data and their intended uses, and techniques for analysing spectra from the three CIRS focal planes (FP1, FP3 and FP4).
 In general, FP1 is sensitive to tropospheric temperatures and para-hydrogen fraction via the collision induced absorption of H2 and He, and to the molecular abundances of phosphine (PH3), ammonia (NH3) and methane (CH4) via their rotational transitions.
 FP3 is generally used for upper tropospheric temperatures in the 600-680 cm-1 region, and to determine various hydrocarbon species (mainly ethane, C2H6, and acetylene, C2H2).
 Finally, FP4 is used to sound stratospheric temperatures via CH4 emission near 1300 cm-1, and the tropospheric distribution of PH3 near 1110 cm-1.
-The CIRS range also encompasses a multitude of trace species, and aerosol features.
+The CIRS range also encompasses a multitude of trace species, isotopologues and aerosol features.